Using an auger in rocky soil can be challenging.

 Post diggers can’t drill through rock.
 You’ll need extra tools and know-how to get your holes dug properly and without a ton of hassle.

 Read about using an auger in rocky soil below and digging post holes in rocky ground.

 The fact is that most soil will have rocks in it.
 Can you use an auger in rocky soil?
+Will an auger work in rocky soil?
 Of course.
 That doesn’t mean you can’t drill a hole.
 It just means you will need to use some extra tools when using an auger in rocky soil.
 It will take more time to do it by yourself than if you were using a 2 person auger.